‘Making a Murderer’: The best Netflix Originals documentaries

 Netflix loves documentaries.
 Loves them!
 Case in point?
 Seven Netflix Originals documentaries and docuseries will be premiering on the streaming service in March, including Girls Incarcerated, Flint Town, Ladies First, and Wild Wild Country – all of which appear to be intensely watchable, so get your bingewatching snacks at the ready.

-It’s also hardly a surprise, considering how Netflix have released a staggering amount of original documentaries in the past few years, many of them actually of high quality, as well.
+It’s also hardly a surprise, considering how Netflix have released a staggering amount of original documentaries in the past few years, many of them actually of high quality, not least of which the viral hit Making a Murderer.
 Here are ten of the very best Netflix Originals documentaries and docuseries released by the streaming behemoth thus far.

 Shot in the Dark (2017)

 Following three rival freelancers as they rubberneck to the front of brutal crime scenes, traffic accidents, and fires in Los Angeles to score the best news footage, Shot in the Dark is a trashy, disturbing delight.
 Compulsively watchable, Jeff Daniels’s docuseries is full of horror, human tragedy, and some serious low-life sniping between a set of overly competitive grown-ass men.

 On the one hand, Kitty Green’s unique documentary offers a vast examination of the mystery and many theories surrounding the unsolved murder of JonBenét Ramsey.
 On the other, Casting JonBenet is a sublime, surrealist spectacle in which a set of amateur actors dramatize key events in the murder case and offer their inexpert opinions on what they think really happened.

 Set at East Mississippi Community College where the football team is comprised of players removed from more prestigious teams due to academic or disciplinary issues, Last Chance U follows young men who could be on the brink of NFL superstardom – but only if they don’t let their troubled pasts ruin their futures.